kingsawyer/python_lift_api/README.md

 # python_lift_api
-A python API to the Lift simulator.
+A python API to the Lift simulator for the Box Lift competition at Pycon 2015.
 You are free to use this for any purpose.